-- > Sustain investment in Cision, PRTrak, CapitolTrak and other communications tools to ensure the team has the tools needed to perform their jobs.
-Ensure that resources allow for appropriate upgrades. - > Purchase a relationship-related software package and support services as necessary to ensure that the district continues to cultivate strategic relationships.
+- Sustain investment in Cision, PRTrak, CapitolTrak and other communications tools to ensure the team has the tools needed to perform their jobs.
+Ensure that resources allow for appropriate upgrades. - Purchase a relationship-related software package and support services as necessary to ensure that the district continues to cultivate strategic relationships.
+Ensure the product purchases enables the department to integrate relationship management with advocacy. - Purchase the new graphic software suite for desktop publishers and graphic designers.
+(The software they are using is more than 5 years old and is no longer supported).